OG-107: "Type I" (1952–1963)

 The first "Type I" model was introduced in 1952 and remained virtually unchanged through its 10-year production run.
 The shirt featured a sleeve with no true cuff or buttons; it was simply a straight sleeve with a simple hem at the cuff.
-The shirt's two chest pockets and the trousers rear two pockets had a rectangular pocket flap that buttoned.
-The buttons were a "dished" style and most of the 1950s production were a dark brown color while the majority of the 1960s production were dark green.
+The shirt's chest pockets and the trousers's back pockets had a rectangular buttoning pocket flap.
+The buttons were a "dished" style, and either dark brown during the 1950s production run or mostly dark green during the 1960s production.
 The trousers also had a simple adjustment tab on the waist that could be buttoned.
-The shirt and trousers were also sized in groups (Small, Medium, Large, etc.) This model was replaced in April 1963 when specifications came out for the second model.
+The garments were alpha sized (Small, Medium, etc.).
+The 'Type I' was replaced in April 1963 when specifications came out for the second model.

 "Type II" (1963–1964)

 US Army Staff Sergeant Russell C. Fordham wearing the Type II with clipped pockets and tubular sleeves.

-The "Type II" was specified for production in April 1963 and had several slight variations from the Type I. The only change of any real significance was the "clipping" of the pocket flaps on the shirt, so that they no longer appeared rectangular.
-As with the Type I, the shirt and trousers were also sized in groups.
-Due to the limited production time before the Type III was specified, these were not seen nearly as often as the Type I or III.
+The "Type II" was specified for production in April 1963 and had several slight variations from the Type I. The only change of any real significance was the corner pocket flaps on the shirt being "clipped" to create a chamfered edge.
+As with the Type I, the shirt and trousers were also alpha sized.
+Due to the limited production time before the Type III was specified, these were seen as often as the Type I or III.